w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 #### Commission Fees & Slashes

-The network slashes a validator for a misbehavior (e.g. validator offline, equivocation, etc.) the slashed amount is a fixed percentage (and not a fixed amount), which means that validators with more stake get slashed more DOT.
+The network slashes a validator for a misbehavior.
+The slashed amount is a fixed percentage (and not a fixed amount), which means that validators with more stake get slashed more DOT.
 Again, this is done to provide nominators with an economic incentive to shift their preferences and back less popular validators whom they consider to be trustworthy.

 Also, note that each validator candidate is free to name their desired commission fee (as a percentage of rewards) to cover operational costs.
 Since validators are paid the same, validators